zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

           :required: true

      - The lines in the order.
 Each line contains details such as a description of the item ordered, its price et cetera.
-See :ref:`order lines below <order-lines-details>` for the exact details on the lines.
+See :ref:`order-lines-details` for the exact details on the lines.

    * - ``billingAddress``

        .. type:: object
           :required: true

      - The billing person and address for the order.
-See :ref:`Order Address details<order-address-details>` for the exact fields needed.
+See :ref:`order-address-details` for the exact fields needed.

    * - ``shippingAddress``